dojo/docs/dijit/form/Form.rst

 Preparing and validating a form for XHR requests
 ------------------------------------------------

 To validate a form you use the `isValid()` function.
-Lets take at a simple example using a declaratively created form:
+Let's take at a simple example using a declaratively created form:

 .. code-example ::